monsterxx03/snet/README.md

 If crash or force killed(kill -9), snet will have no chance to cleanup iptables/pf rules, it will make you have no internet access.

-You need to clean them manually(If restart snet, it will try to cleanup).
+You need to clean them manually(If restart snet, it will try to cleanup) or restart your laptop :(

 Linux: